Independer/ind-angular-starter/README.md

     * From Visual Studio:

             F5 - starts IIS Express development server.

-9. In the browser go to http://localhost:5000
+9. Navigate to http://localhost:5000 in a web browser

 ## Other commands